dawmd/scylladb/docs/cql/cqlsh.rst

     Partitioner: Murmur3Partitioner

 The ``DESCRIBE SCHEMA`` command prints the DDL statements needed to recreate the entire schema.
-This is especially useful for dumping the schema in order to clone a cluster or restore from a backup.
+This is especially useful for dumping the schema, authentication/authorization, and service levels in order to clone a cluster or restore from a backup.

+See :doc:`a dedicated article </cql/describe-schema>` to learn more.

 .. _cqlsh-copy-to: